Leahcimkrob/CustomLight/README.md

 - The model ID and light level are set in the config.
 - The language can also be customized in the config.
 - There must always be a block of air above the head
+- Alias can be set in the COnfig

 Command:
-/customlight reload (permission: customlight.reload) - Alias can be set in the COnfig
+  Customlight
+    reload - reload config

+Permission:
+  customlight.reload

 ** [DE]